 Open your bias tape and encase the raw edge making sure to put the slightly narrower side of the tape on the top of the seam.
 This means that when you sew through the tape, the underside, being the wider side, will automatically be caught in.

-Stitch the edges of the bias.
+Stitch the edges of the bias with a straight stitch.
 Note that you are only sewing the seam allowances.
 The main fabric underneath is not caught in.

 Don’t forget to press when you have finished, as the tailored look of the bias bound seam depends on creating neat and clean edges.